wrightrocket/socketstatfun/README.md

 To disable the function you can unset the name of the function:

 * unset ss

+## unset SS_* Variables
+If you unset SS_OPT, SS_STATE, and SS_PORT, they will not override the default value of the ss function to be loaded in the future.

 * unset SS_OPT

-### unset SS_OPT so it will not override the default value of the ss function to be loaded in the future.

-Two other variables can be used:
-SS_PORT for a default port to filter
-SS_STATE for a default state to filter
+* unset SS_STATE
+* unset SS_PORT